Kirk Cousins: 2024

+During Week 6 against the Panthers, Cousins recorded 225 passing yards and a touchdown in the 38–20 road victory.
+In the next game against the Seahawks, he threw for 232 yards, a touchdown, and two interceptions during the 34–14 loss.
+The following week against the Buccaneers, Cousins completed 23-of-29 passes for 276 yards and four touchdowns in the 31–26 road victory.
+He was named NFC Offensive Player of the Week for his performance against the Buccaneers.

-After throwing three touchdowns with a 144.8 passer rating in a win over the Cowboys to improve to 6–3, Cousins failed to record a passing touchdown in back-to-back losses to the New Orleans Saints and Denver Broncos, a career first.
-After the bye week, Cousins tied his career-high with four interceptions in a 17–13 loss to the Los Angeles Chargers, followed by two more interceptions and his fourth consecutive game without a touchdown in a 42–21 road loss to the Vikings.
-In Week 15, he passed for a season-low 112 yards and an interception against the Las Vegas Raiders but ended his touchdown drought in a 15–9 win that snapped Atlanta's losing streak.
-The following day, head coach Raheem Morris announced that Penix would replace Cousins as the starting quarterback, beginning in Week 16.
+After completing 19-of-24 passes for 222 yards and three touchdowns with a 144.8 passer rating during a Week 9 27–21 victory over the Cowboys to improve to 6–3, Cousins failed to record a passing touchdown in back-to-back losses to the Saints and Broncos, a career first.
+Following a Week 12 bye, he tied his career-high with four interceptions in a 17–13 loss to the Chargers, followed by two more interceptions and his fourth consecutive game without a touchdown during a 42–21 road loss to his former team, the Vikings.
+During Week 15, Cousins passed for a season-low 112 yards and an interception against the Las Vegas Raiders but ended his touchdown drought in a 15–9 victory that snapped Atlanta's losing streak.
+The next day, head coach Raheem Morris announced that Penix would replace Cousins as the starting quarterback, beginning in Week 16.
 Prior to his benching, Cousins led the league with 16 interceptions and was tied for the league-lead in fumbles.
-After the season, Cousins revealed that his shoulder had been injured in Week 10 against the Saints, which had resulted in his significant decline in performance during the 1–4 stretch after the 6–3 start.
+After the season, Cousins revealed that he suffered a shoulder injury in Week 10 against the Saints, resulting in his significant decline in performance during the 1–4 stretch after the 6–3 start.

+Cousins finished the 2024 season with 3,508 passing yards, 18 touchdowns, and a league-leading 16 interceptions in 14 games and starts.